 Research has shown that breastfeeding success increases when family is supportive.
 Who is in your circle of support?
 It’s important to surround yourself with loved ones who are positive, supportive and will encourage you in your decision to breastfeed your baby.
-Familiarizing yourself with available services such as breastfeeding clinics or our free online prenatal and parenting program can help you meet your breastfeeding goals.
+Familiarizing yourself with available services such as breastfeeding clinics can help you meet your breastfeeding goals.

 Breastmilk is the optimal food for baby.
 Make an informed decision about your infant feeding options by gathering information, supporting and monitoring your overall health.
 This will give you a head start in feeding your future baby.